Code-Institute-Submissions/RNazarian1-livehealthy/README.md

 * Those clients who have eating disorders
 * People who control their weight and eating habits after trying different methods
 * People who believe in science and want to be treated based on the latest scientific researches
+* The useers need to be able to calculate their BMI
+* Users need to be able to easily navigate through the site
+* Users should be be able to send email and ask for services
+* users should be able to find more about the services via social websites

 * A **General Clinic** wants to check if a there are a team of scietistsand professionals who can help their patients solving weight issue based on scientific facts.